 3. Selection Criteria, Review Process, and Final Phase Procedure

 This section describes how incomplete and illegible applications are screened out of the current application period for any single major deficiency or for multiple minor deficiencies.
-It explains the program’s selection criteria which is applied to semimonthly batches of complete applications, and how it is applied during the review process to rank order applicants to enter the final phase of the application process.
+It explains the program’s selection criteria which is applied to each successive review batch of complete applications, and how it is applied during the review process to rank order applicants to enter the final phase of the application process.
 This section also outlines the final phase of the application process.

 Screening Process for Incomplete and Illegible Applications: